Supergiovane/node-red-contrib-knx-ultimate/README.md

 * **VIEWER node** [here](https://github.com/Supergiovane/node-red-contrib-knx-ultimate/wiki/knxUltimateViewer).
 View all Group Addresses and values of your KNX BUS, in the Node-Red Dashboard.
 * **PHILIPS HUE nodeset** [here](https://github.com/Supergiovane/node-red-contrib-knx-ultimate/wiki/en-hue-configuration).
 Link HUE devices to KNX in a simple way.
 * **HOME ASSISTANT translator node** translates the HA input msg, to a KNX value.
 Comes with a built-in translation table, that's user editable.
+* **AUTO RESPONDER node** responds to read requests coming from the bus.
+Used mainly for virtual group addresses.
 <br>

 ## CHANGELOG